Astragalus

 Key Actions: Adaptogen, Antioxidant, Antibacterial, Anti-inflammatory, Antiviral, Anti-aging

-Medicinal Uses: Diabetes, protects the liver, supports immunity from cancer and HIV, aids recovery from chemo and radiation treatments, fatigue, lack of appetite, stress, and flu.
+Medicinal Uses: Prevents colds and upper respiratory infections, lowers blood pressure, treats and helps prevent diabetes, protects the liver, and helps prevents anemia.
+Supports immunity from cancer and HIV Aids recovery from chemo and radiation treatments, fatigue, lack of appetite, stress, flu.

 Eastern